canwe/blog/_posts/2008-12-31-a-very-happy-new-year-to-all-the-readers-of-dreamz.md

 categories:
   - Personal
 ---
-# A Very Happy New Year To All the Readers of Dreamz

 Another eventful year has passed.
 I am taking this moment to wish you and your family a **Happy and Prosperous New Year!**